raycast/extensions/extensions/browser-history/README.md

-# Mozilla Firefox
+# Browser History Extension

-Search and open Mozilla Firefox tabs from search query, opened tabs and history.
+Search and open Google Chrome, Mozilla Firefox and Safari tabs from search query based on browser history from all browsers.

-New Tab search can be configured to search from the following sources:
-- Google(default)
-- DuckDuckGo
-- Bing
-- Brave
-- Baidu
+You can configure which browser's history results come first and which browsers to appear in the list.

+You can open the browser history results in the default browser or in the browser you want.